LaCAfe/MFD-BR/README.md

 The  Moral Foundations Theory defines foundations to explain human moral reasoning and its role in the decision-making process, including how information is perceived and interpreted.

 The Moral Foundations Dictionary (MFD) is a dictionary used to explore variations in moral concerns, based on the Moral Foundations Theory.
+It was created by Jesse Graham and Jonathan Haidt for use with the Linguistic Inquiry and Word Count (LIWC) program (www.liwc.net).

-**MFD-BR** is the version of MFD in Brazilian Portuguese and can be used to explore variations in moral concerns in Brazilian Portuguese. **MFD-BR** is designed to be configured with the LIWC software as a customized dictionary.
+**MFD-BR** is the version of MFD in Brazilian Portuguese and can be used to explore variations in moral concerns in Brazilian Portuguese. **MFD-BR** is designed to be configured with the LIWC program as a customized dictionary.

 Like the original MFD, **MFD-BR** has eleven categories: a general one for morality aspects, five categories for "virtues", and five for "vices".
 The percentage of words on such categories brings linguistic information about the five foundations for moral judgment.